 Wander some of the city's neighborhoods, such as San Telmo, where there's a bustling outdoor flea market on Sundays, or Recoleta, home of the famous above-ground La Recoleta Cemetery where Eva Peron is buried.
 See a show at Teatro Colon opera house or tour La Casa Rosada, the Argentine version of the White House.

 The 1932 Alvear Palace Hotel is the city's finest accommodation.
-Located in the tony Recoleta neighborhood, it exudes old world elegance and has the service to match.
+Located in the tony Recoleta neighborhood, it exudes old-world elegance and has the service to match.
 Fresh fruit is placed in each room and staff will press one item of clothing upon arrival.
-The hotel has two restaurants, two bars, a spa, and fitness center, and butler service is offered for select room categories.
+The hotel has two restaurants, two bars, a spa, a fitness center, and a butler service is offered for select room categories.